 Project Management Officer Job Listings

-Pay by Experience Level for Project Management Officer
+What is the Pay by Experience Level for Project Management Officers?

 An entry-level Project Management Officer with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $63,871 based on 6 salaries.
 An early career Project Management Officer with 1-4 years of experience earns an average total compensation of $69,947 based on 32 salaries.
 A mid-career Project Management Officer with 5-9 years of experience earns an average total compensation of $72,722 based on 31 salaries.
 An experienced Project Management Officer with 10-19 years of experience earns an average total compensation of $106,963 based on 22 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $118,294.